the-trail-blazer/the-trail-blazer.github.io/docs/ground-rules.md

 ### Daily Standup:

-Daily stand ups will be held at 12:45pm unless otherwise noted
+Daily stand ups will be held at 12:45pm everyday unless otherwise noted

 ### E-Sign: